florianheinemann/www-passwordless-net/resources/content/deepdive.md

 });
 ```

-The error flashes are pushed onto the `passwordless` array.
-Check out the [connect-flash docs](https://github.com/jaredhanson/connect-flash) of to pull the error messages, but a typical scenario could look like this:
+The error flashes are pushed onto the `passwordless` array of your flash middleware.
+Check out the [connect-flash docs](https://github.com/jaredhanson/connect-flash) how to pull the error messages, but a typical scenario should look like this:

 ```javascript
 router.get('/mistake',